Rugby league gameplay: 40–20 and 20–40 kick

-The team that kicked is awarded a tap-kick restart from the point that the ball left the field.
-Before the 20–40 rule, the non-kicking team would have otherwise been awarded the scrum feed.

 Goal-line drop-outs

 If the player in possession of the ball is tackled behind his own goal line, plays the ball over his own dead-ball line, or grounds the ball in his own in-goal area, his team is obliged to perform a drop-kick from between their own goal posts.
 This kick must travel over the 10-metre line before it is touched by either team.
 The goal line drop-out usually gives possession back to the opposing team.

 The drop-kicking team might attempt to gain possession by executing a short kick and have their players attempt to reach the ball before the other team does, but this carries the risk that the other team could gain possession very close to the try-line.
 The drop-kicking team might also attempt to gain possession by kicking the ball so that it bounces before going into touch; in that event they would be awarded head and feed at the resulting scrum.